BryanRacic/biologidex/server/operations.md

 ```

 **Solutions:**
-- Verify `.env.production` exists and has all required variables
+- Verify `.env` exists and has all required variables
 - Check database connectivity
 - Ensure migrations have run
 - Verify SECRET_KEY is set